GTMStack

 GTMStack Team

-The biggest waste of money in B2B event marketing isn’t the booth cost or the flights — it’s showing up without a plan.
+The biggest waste of money in B2B event marketing isn’t the booth cost or the flights.
+It’s showing up without a plan.
 Teams spend $50,000 on a conference sponsorship and then walk the floor hoping to bump into the right people.
 That’s not a strategy.
 That’s a lottery ticket.

 The teams that consistently generate pipeline from events start their work four to six weeks before the event begins.
 By the time they arrive, they already have twenty to thirty meetings booked with qualified prospects.
 The booth conversations are a bonus, not the entire plan.